ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 If required, you can use network type or context-based restrictions to restrict the network connectivity as follows:

-## Network type (Enterprise instances only)
+Network type (Enterprise instances only)
-{: #network_type}

-{{site.data.keyword.Bluemix_notm}} offers both private and public networking.
+:   {{site.data.keyword.Bluemix_notm}} offers both private and public networking.
 If your workload is running entirely within the {{site.data.keyword.Bluemix_notm}}, and public access to the service is not required, {{site.data.keyword.messagehub}} instances can instead be configured to only be accessible over the {{site.data.keyword.Bluemix_notm}} private network.
 This offers increased isolation and does not incur the egress bandwidth charges associated with public traffic.
 Instances can also be configured to be accessible over both the {{site.data.keyword.Bluemix_notm}} public and private networks, where your workload can use the most appropriate interface for its location.
 You can find further information about private networking at [Virtual routing and forwarding on IBM Cloud](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud){: external}.

-## Context-based restrictions (CBR)
+Context-based restrictions (CBR)
-{: #cbr}

-You can define access rules that limit the network locations where connections are accepted from.
+:   You can define access rules that limit the network locations where connections are accepted from.
 For example, network type, IP ranges, VPC or other services.
 For more information, see: [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis){: external}.

 Auditing events for context-based restrictions are published under context-based restrictions {{site.data.keyword.at_full_notm}} events [Context-based restrictions rules events](/docs/activity-tracker?topic=activity-tracker-events_context_based#restriction_rules_events){: external}.

 ## Configuring the network type (Enterprise instances only)
+{: #configuring_network_type}

-Enterprise service instances can be configured to be available on the IBM Cloud private, public or private and public networks.
+Enterprise service instances can be configured to be available on the {{site.data.keyword.Bluemix_notm}} private, public, or private and public networks.
 This section describes how to select and update the required networking type.
 Public networking is selected by default.

-## Prerequisites
+### Prerequisites
 {: #prereqs_restrict_access}

 Ensure that you complete the following tasks: